 Biomedicum Stem Cell Center - Core facility services

-1. Cell distribution
+1. Cell and reporter lines distribution

 - Confirm shipping info.
 Once the order and MTA forms have been received and accepted you will need to confirm your shipping information and your Courier account number, if necessary.

 - Payment.
 Payment is due once you have received the shipment.

 We offer the generation of knockout hPSC lines using CRISPR/ Cas9 technology.
 For more information on genome editing services please contact BSCC Director Timo Otonkoski or BSCC core manager Ras Trokovic.
 A signed order form and MTA will be needed.
 The genome editing process and time-line are as following:

 Design and verify gRNAs.
 This phase takes about 2 weeks to complete:

 - Selection of the cell line that will be edited (hESC or hiPSC)

 - Planning of the optimal CRISPR/ Cas9 targeting strategy for the gene of interest

 - Design and verification of the screening strategy (primer design and PCR optimization)

 - Ordering of 2-4 guide RNAs and validation of their cutting efficiency